cmillerbigbeard/f5-agility-labs-iam/docs/class3/module1/lab02.rst

 Task 5 - Create a Virtual Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In this task, we will create a virtual server, and attach the Access policies to the virtual server.

 #.
 Back in the BIG-IP GUI, click on **Local Traffic** --> **Virtual Servers** --> **Virtual Server List**